List of Donald mountains

 The SMC note that: "Percy Donald's original Tables are seen as a complete entity, unlike the Munros, Corbetts and Grahams"; thus many Donalds are also Corbetts or Grahams.
 Percy Donald's original 1935 list recorded 133 Donalds, however since 1997, the SMC records 140 Donalds in the Scottish lowlands, split into 89 Donald Hills and 51 Donald Tops.
 While the prominence of Donald Hills is over 100 ft, the prominence of a Donald Top can range from 16 ft, as in the case of Cairn Hill West Top, to 220 ft, in the case of Beninner.

 New Donalds were introduced by Alan Dawson in his 1995 book, The Grahams and the New Donalds, with a prominence threshold of 30 m, and that the location was south of the Highland Boundary Fault; there are 118 New Donalds, and while all Donald Hills are New Donalds, 22 Donald Tops are not.
 Climbers who climb all SMC Donalds are called Donaldists, the first being Percy Donald on 23 May 1933; a list is maintained.
+The most recent material change was on 18 February 2021, when Dugland was reinstated as a Donald Top.